vishalcloudyuga/dcos-docs/1.9/overview/telemetry.md

 # <a name="core"></a>Core telemetry
 The [DC/OS Signal](/docs/1.9/overview/architecture/components/#dcos-signal) component queries the diagnostics service `/system/health/v1/report` endpoint on the leading master and sends this data to [Segment](https://segment.com/docs/) which Mesosphere then uses to track usage metrics and customer support.

-The information collected by the Signal component is separated into these categories: Diagnostics, Mesos, and Package service.
+The information reported by DC/OS Signal comes from several other components: DC/OS Diagnostics (3DT), Apache Mesos, and DC/OS Package Manager (Cosmos).

 For each category this data is collected: